Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 18:38

-I think we just did, there’s a key distinction between professionals doing something to make money and ostensibly to entertain others, and then the rest of us as participants doing something for the enjoyment.
-And there I think there’s a pretty clear distinction between in person events, like you mentioned, races, like cascade or any stage races where there’s there’s a pro field, and there’s an amateur field with Zwift racing, often the pros who are there are there at the incentive.
-They’re incentivized by Zwift with start money, like it’s a promotional thing.
-Because watching Zwift racing is not the same as watching a live sporting events.
-I don’t think anyone would argue that.
-I think there’s room to grow and having ironically, like in person, virtual events where you put some of the world’s best up on the stage that are all on the same trainers to standardized equipment, and then you can watch them in person, you know, cranking out eight Watts a kilo or whatever, while they’re racing each other.
-But very few people like those whiffed World Championships, the viewership on that the biggest online race in the world UCI sanctioned pales in comparison to watching any normal outdoor events so and I know that sounds really bad thing but but that’s that’s a key distinction between the two and yeah, there are very few races where there’s pro money being offered for events but for the most part, it’s it’s a participatory anything, and that’s cool.
+I think we just did – there’s a key distinction between professionals doing something to make money and ostensibly to entertain others, and then the rest of us as participants doing something for the enjoyment.
+And there I think there’s a pretty clear distinction between in-person events, like you mentioned, races like Cascade or any stage races where there’s there’s a pro field, and there’s an amateur field.
+With Zwift racing, often the pros who are there at the incentive, they’re incentivized by Zwift with start money, like it’s a promotional thing.
+Because watching Zwift racing is not the same as watching a live sporting events – I don’t think anyone would argue that.
+I think there’s room to grow in having ironically, like in person, virtual events where you put some of the world’s best up on the stage that are all on the same trainers to standardized equipment, and then you can watch them in person, you know, cranking out eight watts a kilo or whatever, while they’re racing each other.
+But very few people – like those Zwift World Championships, the viewership on that, the biggest online race in the world, UCI sanctioned, pales in comparison to watching any normal outdoor events so – andk I don’t think that that’s necessarily a bad thing but but that’s a key distinction between the two and yeah, there are very few races where there’s pro money being offered for events but for the most part, it’s, it’s a participatory anything, and that’s cool.
 There’s nothing, nothing wrong with that at all.
 But it’s a very different thing.

 Bruce Bird 21:29